Online Dynamic Programming

-\paragraph{Component Hedge on Paths} Koolen, Warmuth and Kivinen \cite{koolen2010hedging} applied CH to the path problem.
-The edges are the components of the paths.
-A path is encoded as a bit vector $\pivec$ of $|E|$ components where the 1-bits are the edges in the path.
-The convex hull of all paths is called the \textit{unit-flow polytope}.
-CH maintains a mixture vector $\fvec=[f_e]_{e\in E}$ in this polytope.
-The constraints of the polytope enforce an outflow of 1 from the source node $s$, and flow conservation at every other node but the sink node $t$.
-In each trial, each edge $e$ receives a loss of $\ell_e$ and the weight of each edge $w_e$ is updated multiplicatively by the factor $\exp(-\eta\ell_e)$.
+The generic Component Hedge algorithm of \cite{koolen2010hedging} can be applied to the online shortest path problem.
+The components are the edges $E$ in the DAG.
+Each path is encoded as a bit vector $\pivec$ of $|E|$ components where the $1$-bits indicate the presence of the edges in the path $\pivec$.
+The convex hull of all paths is called the \textit{unit-flow polytope} and CH maintains a mixture vector $\fvec=[f_e]_{e\in E}$ in this polytope.
+The constraints of the polytope enforce an outflow of $1$ from the source node $s$, and flow conservation at every other node but the sink node $t$.
+In each trial, each edge $e$ receives a loss of $\ell_e$ and the weight of that edge $f_e$ is updated multiplicatively by the factor $\exp(-\eta\ell_e)$.
 Then the weight vector is projected back to the unit-flow polytope via a relative entropy projection.
-This projection is achieved by iteratively projecting onto the flow constraint of a particular vertex and then repeatedly cycling through the vertices \cite{bregman1967relaxation}.
+This projection is achieved by iteratively projecting onto the flow constraint of a particular vertex and then repeatedly cycling through the vertices \citep{bregman1967relaxation}.
 Finally, to sample with the same expectation as the mixture vector in the polytope, this vector is decomposed into paths using a greedy approach which removes one path at a time and zeros out at least one edge in the remaining mixture vector in each iteration.
 CH provides the regret guarantees below.

-\begin{theorem}[Koolen-Warmuth-Kivinen \cite{koolen2010hedging}] Given a DAG $\Gcal= (V,E)$ with designated source node $s \in V$ and sink node $t \in V$, let $D$ be an upper-bound on the number of edges of the paths in $\Gcal$ from $s$ to $t$ against which the CH algorithm is compared.
-Also denote the total loss of the best path of length at most $D$ by $L^*$.
-Then with proper tuning of the learning rate $\eta$ over the $T$ trials, CH guarantees:
+\begin{theorem}[\cite{koolen2010hedging}] Given a DAG $\Gcal= (V,E)$ with designated source node $s \in V$ and sink node $t \in V$, let $D$ be an upper-bound on the number of edges of the paths in $\Gcal$ from $s$ to $t$.
+Also denote the total loss of the best path by $L^*$.
+Then with proper tuning of the learning rate $\eta$ over the trials, CH guarantees the following regret bound:

 \end{theorem}